SEAPLANE HISTORY AT WINDERMERE

 On 1 March 1910, Wakefield was elected as a member of The Royal Aero Club.
 He was a Vice President of The Lancashire Aero Club, Blackpool.

 Wakefield commissioned A. V. Roe & Company (‘Avro‘) to build Waterbird, an Avro Curtiss-type.
-He switched from a Blériot-type upon the world’s first practical hydro-aeroplane flight by Glenn Curtiss on 26 January 1911 at San Diego Bay in California.
-A brief note of cabled information about the feat appeared in Flight magazine of 4 February 1911, followed by an article on 25 February; but neither item included the dimensions of the revised Curtiss float which were used by Waterbird.
+He switched from a Blériot-type upon the world’s first practical hydro-aeroplane flight by Glenn Curtiss on 26 January 1911 at San Diego Bay, California.
+A brief note of cabled information about the feat appeared in Flight magazine of 4 February 1911, followed by an article on 25 February.
+The Aeronautical Journal of April 1911, declared that the Curtiss float was 12 feet long, 2 feet wide and 1 foot deep, which were the measurements of Waterbird’s float.

 Curtiss, with the same motivation as Wakefield, wrote ‘I knew it would be safer to land on the water than on land with the proper appliances, and that it would be easier to find a suitable landing place on water, for the reason that it always affords an open space, while it is often difficult to pick a landing place on the land’. – The Curtiss Aviation Book.